The abilities to think critically, to read analytically, and to write well are always in demand yet are increasingly rare.

 A close-knit community our well-read cohort of faculty, staff, Christian Brothers and fellow students foster meaningful discussion and collaboration, as well as lifelong friendships.

 Unbeatable value based on a proven return-on-investment.
-That’s why Money magazine cited La Salle fifth on its list of “50 Colleges that Add the Most Value for 2016-17, along with mentions in U.S. News & World Reports, Forbes, and The Economist.
+That’s why Money magazine cited La Salle fifth on its list of “50 Colleges that Add the Most Value for 2022 to 2023, along with mentions in U.S. News & World Reports and Forbes.

 “I walked the red carpet at the Oscars last year, and Jennifer Lawrence won an Oscar for a character I wrote, and I did that with a La Salle English degree.
 So if people keep telling you that your dream is not possible, don’t believe them.”